Class descriptions - Helsinki

 This is a joint class for two levels.
 Depending on the dancer’s level, we’ll learn the remaining Intermediate or Open Championship level dances, and work on the movements and techniques they require.
 Dances at this level include fast footwork, high jumps, and complicated rhythms.
 We’ll also work on the strength and stamina that are needed to create an illusion of lightness and effortlessness.

-The class is suitable for dancers with strong basic technique, the ability to learn combinations quickly, and knowledge of at least all the Intermediate level soft shoe dances – typically after dancing for at least 4 years.
+The class is suitable for dancers with strong basic technique, the ability to learn combinations quickly – typically after dancing for at least 4 years.

 We will go through the basics of Irish dance through play and learn Beginner level dances.